Austracantha: Description

 Jewel spiders have a distinctive appearance that makes them relatively easy to identify.
 The cephalothorax is black in colour with a bluish metallic sheen.
 It is covered with small white hairs (setae).
 The carapace (upper part of the cephalothorax) is rectangular in shape.
 The sternum (chest) is brownish black, with a yellow central area.
 The chelicerae (fangs) are black with four to six small teeth.
 The maxillae and other mouthparts are black at the base, lightening to brown and bright yellow at the tips.
 The pedipalps are dark brown.

 Jewel spiders have eight eyes arranged in two rows.
 The front row is recurved, with the two middle eyes (anterior median eyes) further in front than the two at the sides (anterior lateral eyes).
 The back row is procurved, with the two middle eyes (posterior median eyes) further in the back than the two at the sides (posterior lateral eyes).
-The legs in females are predominantly dirty yellow to orange in color.
+The legs in females are predominantly dirty yellow to orange in colour.
 Black tips are present on the last three segments of the legs (the tibiae, metatarsi, and tarsi).
 The first pair of legs are longer than the others.
 In males, the legs are mostly black, with brownish tips.

 The opisthosoma (abdomen) is large, slightly wider than it is long, and strongly rounded at the front and back.
 It is shiny black with bright colourful patterns.
 These colours can vary, but they are usually white, yellow, or yellow-orange.
 Its most distinctive feature are the three pairs of large "spines" projecting outwards.
 The first two pairs on the front are close to each other, forming a V-shape as they point to the sides.
 They are short and roughly conical.
 The spines on the rear are longer and point backwards.
 There are wide spaces between them and the two front pairs.
 The spines are black or brownish black from above, but has a yellow-orange to rusty red lower surfaces.